Antarctica

 In addition to icebergs, ocean waters close to the continent contain floating sea ice, some attached to the land (fast ice) and some drifting with wind and currents (pack ice).
 Sea ice melts and freezes seasonally, covering up to 21 million sq km (8 million sq mi) in late winter and only 5 million sq km (2 million sq mi) in summer.

-Land Regions
+B | Land Regions |

 During the Mesozoic Era (about 240 million to 65 million years ago) Antarctica was a central part of Gondwanaland, an ancient landmass that consisted of the present continents of South America, Africa, Antarctica, and Australia as well as the Indian subcontinent.
 Evidence from oceanic ridges surrounding Antarctica indicates that Gondwanaland began to break up about 150 million years ago.
 Antarctica gradually drifted towards the South Pole, arriving near its present polar position about 100 million years ago.
 Climatic cooling caused the gradual formation of the Antarctic ice sheet.